layanneelassaad/pipeline-parallel-bench/README.md

 </p>
 At P=2 the winners sit near 50–60 percent efficiency for example 4L-4H with 1F1B is about 60 percent.
 Wider 4L-8H models are slightly lower around 48–51 percent which reflects more per-stage compute.
 At P=4 efficiency drops to about 24–27 percent across schedules.
 With the gloo backend on CPU, tokens per second still rises but barrier latency, context switches and tensor hand-offs grow faster than useful work per stage.

 Going from 2 to 4 processes increases throughput but scales poorly on CPU at roughly 25 percent efficiency because communication and synchronization dominate.
 At P=2 both 1F1B and Interleaved maintain roughly 50–60 percent.
-At P=4 their scheduling advantages are largely eaten by overhead.
+At $P=4$ their scheduling advantages are largely eaten by overhead.

-A forward-then-backward pipeline of M micro-batches costs ≈ `2M + 2(K−1)` ticks. **1F1B** overlaps the middle bubbles, reducing the fixed `O(K)` overhead.
+A forward-then-backward pipeline of $M$ micro-batches costs ≈ `2M + 2(K−1)` ticks.
+1F1B overlaps the middle bubbles, reducing the fixed `O(K)` overhead.
 Interleaved shortens fill/drain by `1/v` with virtual stages.
-On CPU, the added inter-rank hand-offs at higher **P** can outweigh those savings.
+On CPU, the added inter-rank hand-offs at higher $P$ can outweigh those savings.

-### Why these patterns appear on CPU
+## CPU impact (why these patterns show up)

-- GPipe.
-Fewer cross-rank hand-offs and simpler coordination per unit of useful work.
-At higher process counts this lower communication footprint can outweigh bubble costs, which matches the cases where GPipe is competitive or best.
+GPipe: Fewer cross-rank hand-offs and simpler coordination per unit of useful work.
+At higher process counts this smaller communication footprint can outweigh bubble costs, which matches the cases where GPipe is competitive or best.

-- 1F1B.
-Alternating forward and backward creates more frequent synchronization than GPipe.
+1F1B: Alternating forward and backward introduces more frequent synchronization than GPipe.
 At small process counts the overlap benefit dominates and we see clear wins.
-At higher process counts on CPU the extra barriers and context switches reduce or erase the advantage.
+At higher process counts on CPU, extra barriers and context switches reduce or erase the advantage.

-- Interleaved.
-Splitting into v virtual stages reduces fill and drain time but increases cross-rank hand-offs by about v.
-At small process counts and wider models this keeps ranks busy and can win.
-At higher process counts on CPU the extra sends and receives and scheduling overhead offset the bubble savings, leading to parity or a small deficit.
+Interleaved: Splitting into v virtual stages reduces fill and drain time but increases cross-rank hand-offs by about v.
+At small process counts and with wider models this keeps ranks busy and can win.
+At higher process counts on CPU the extra sends/receives and scheduling overhead offset the bubble savings, leading to parity or a small deficit.

-## CPU impact:

-Running pipeline schedules on **CPU** with the **gloo** backend shifts the balance between **compute** and **communication** compared to the typical **GPU + NCCL** setting:

-- Higher per-message latency with gloo on CPU: Inter-rank transfers and barriers often run over loopback TCP on a single node.
-Small tensors and frequent sends and receives as in Interleaved which creates v times more stage boundaries become latency dominated and the benefit from bubble reduction shrinks.

-- Lower compute per stage leads to a worse compute to communication ratio: On CPU a Transformer layer is slower than on GPU, but communication and synchronization do not shrink proportionally.
-When each stage is cheap the relative cost of coordination like barriers, sends and context switches dominates.
-This is why GPipe with fewer transfers can look better at larger process counts even though it has bigger bubbles.

-- Process scheduling and barriers: torchrun uses multi-process training.
-Each micro-batch step in these schedules introduces barriers and hand-offs.
-On CPU OS context switches and Python control overhead are non-trivial and at P=4 these costs stack up and erode 1F1B and Interleaved gains.

-- Backend and kernel efficiency: GPUs use NCCL and fused kernels where communication can overlap with compute and use GPUDirect or NVLink.
-On CPU you lack those and you also pay more Python overhead per micro-batch and per schedule step.

-- Memory hierarchy and NUMA effects: Multiple CPU ranks can thrash caches and contend for memory bandwidth.
-If ranks land on different NUMA nodes cross-node traffic increases variability and latency which worsens with more ranks and more stage boundaries.

-- Per-microbatch overheads: Pipeline micro-batching reduces bubbles, but each micro-batch introduces fixed costs such as autograd bookkeeping, dispatcher overhead and send or receive.
-With small micro-batches those costs are a large fraction of total time.
+System effects on CPU: gloo has higher per-message latency than NCCL; multi-process training adds barrier and context-switch overhead; compute per stage is smaller so the compute/communication ratio is worse; NUMA and memory bandwidth contention can add variability; and per-micro-batch overheads (autograd bookkeeping and dispatcher costs) are non-trivial.
+Together these increase the fixed costs that don’t shrink with model size, explaining the drop from roughly 50–60 percent efficiency at two processes to roughly 24–27 percent at four processes.

 **Implication.**
 On CPU, increasing process count raises tokens per second but scales poorly because communication and synchronization overheads grow faster than useful compute per stage.
-Hence the pattern you see.
-1F1B wins at small process counts thanks to overlap and limited communication.
+Hence the pattern you see: 1F1B wins at small process counts thanks to overlap and limited communication.
 Interleaved helps at P=2 for wider models since more virtual stages keep ranks busier.
 At P=4 the extra hand-offs flatten or reverse the gains and GPipe’s simplicity becomes competitive.